Healthy Homes Assessment Newlands

 • Does the home has enough ventilation, including extractor fans?

-The consequences of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of an tenancy services ruling can have a significant impact for property owners and landlords.
-For expert assistance, get in touch now and schedule your rental property house assessment.
+The repercussions of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of a tenant solutions ruling can be significant for landlords and property managers.
+For professional advice, call today to schedule your rental property home evaluation.

 home assessments for rental properties